 #1.
 New products or services

 Blogs are a great way to announce a product launch or a new service.
 You can write about the idea behind it, show how it was made and even video a demonstration using the product or service.
 Your post can also discuss the features and benefits and not forgetting the most important aspect; what problem does it solve for your readers.
-Even better, is if you can get some reviews to include in your post.
+Adding a couple of reviews to your post is another great option.

 You can write about the events that you are running or shows that may interest your readers.
 These types of blogs are a great way to inform your readers with detailed information on how to book, pricing and location.
 If it was your own event, you could include behind-the-scenes images, interviews and how it was planned, followed up with images from the event or show.